nixer89/rippled/src/xrpl/app/reporting/README.md

-Reporting mode is a special operating mode of rippled, designed to handle RPCs for validated data.
+Reporting mode is a special operating mode of xrpld, designed to handle RPCs for validated data.
 A server running in reporting mode does not connect to the p2p network, but rather extracts validated data from a node that is connected to the p2p network.
-To run rippled in reporting mode, you must also run a separate rippled node in p2p mode, to use as an ETL source.
+To run xrpld in reporting mode, you must also run a separate xrpld node in p2p mode, to use as an ETL source.
 Multiple reporting nodes can share access to the same network accessible databases (Postgres and Cassandra); at any given time, only one reporting node will be performing ETL and writing to the databases, while the others simply read from the databases.